 • newspaper articles

-Examples of work that are not protected include catalogues, manuals, timetables, theatre programs, and telephone directories.
+Examples of works that are not protected include catalogues, manuals, timetables, and theatre programs.

-Copyright is not officially registered anywhere.
-Because of this, it may be wise to state your name and the date when creating a work.
-In case of a court case you can then prove the work was already yours on the stated date.
-You can this for instance by:
+Your copyright is not officially registered anywhere, so it is wise to include your name and the date when creating a work.
+In a court case you can then prove the work was already yours on the stated date.
+You can do this for instance by:

 • putting a copyright icon © with your name and date on your work.